 The Forest and Watershed Management Coordinating Group has been meeting quarterly since October 2006.
-The Coordinating Group is hosted by New Mexico State Forestry and includes participants from federal, state, local, and tribal governments, NGOS, and other partners and stakeholders.
+The Coordinating Group is hosted by the New Mexico Forestry Division and includes participants from federal, state, local, and tribal governments, NGOS, and other partners and stakeholders.
 The Coordinating Group will provide input to the Advisory Board and beginning in Fiscal Year 2021, will have the opportunity to work with the District Foresters to draft proposals for priority projects for consideration by the Advisory Board.
-For more information about the Coordinating Group, contact Susan Rich at susan.rich@state.nm.us.
+For more information about the Coordinating Group, contact Collin Haffey at collin.haffey@state.nm.us.